Dragon Age

-The main series games have all met with commercial success as well as positive acclaim for their narrative, universe lore, character development, voice acting, and emphasis on player choices affecting the experience.
-The first three main series games have also been joined by a variety of expansions and downloadable content (DLC) add-ons.
-In addition to video games, the franchise has expanded to other media and which includes spin-off games, novels, graphic novels, comic books, a web series, an animated film, an animated television series, as well as other licensed products and merchandise.
+The games have met with commercial success as well as positive acclaim for their narrative, lore, character development, voice acting, and emphasis on player choice.
+In addition to video games, the franchise has expanded to other media, including spin-off games, novels, graphic novels, comic books, a web series, an animated film, an animated television series, as well as other licensed products and merchandise.